 The macro-economic fundamentals of the Philippine economy remain sound.
 Inflation and interest rates are low and the currency is stable.
 Overseas Filipinos' remittance income, which accounts for approximately 10 per cent of the Philippine economy, continues to support domestic consumption.
 Business Process Outsourcing, an increasingly important driver of the economy, has grown tremendously in recent years, employing over a million Filipinos.

 Trade and investment

-Total two-way trade was valued at AUD4 billion in 2015-16.
-Merchandise trade comprised the bulk of this trade at AUD2.5 billion, but services are an increasingly important component of our bilateral trade.
-Australian services exports to the Philippines in 2015-16 totaled AUD695 million, while Australian imports of Philippine services totaled AUD823 million.
+Total two-way trade was valued at AUD4.3 billion in 2016.
+Merchandise trade comprised the bulk of this trade at AUD2.7 billion, but services are an increasingly important component of our bilateral trade.
+Australian services exports to the Philippines in 2016 totaled AUD706 million, while Australian imports of Philippine services totaled AUD831 million.
 This trade in services was dominated by education-related travel, personal travel and business travel, reflecting our strong people-to-people links.

-In 2015, Australia’s investment in the Philippines was valued at AUD10 billion and the Philippines invested AUD473 million in Australia.
+In 2016, Australia’s investment in the Philippines was valued at AUD9.3 billion and the Philippines invested AUD1.3 billion in Australia, a threefold increase as compared to AUD473 million in 2015.
 Several Australian mining companies have interests in the Philippines, mostly at the exploration and development stage.
+In 2016, the Philippines is the 8th largest foreign agricultural land owner in Australia estimated at 1.121 million hectares.

 Australia and the Philippines are both parties to ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA) the most comprehensive trade agreement that ASEAN has negotiated.
 It delivers significant commercial benefits, while providing a basis for further regional economic integration, including the negotiations towards the Regional Comprehensive Economic Partnership (RCEP).
 Australia and the Philippines are both among the 16 RCEP participating countries (ASEAN plus its FTA Partners – Australia, China, India, Japan, Korea and New Zealand).

 Information on doing business and opportunities in the Philippines.